kimbjerge/MCC-trap/README.md

 #### Results & output ####
 The algorithm outputs the results in JSON and CSV files with date and counts for each species (class).
 These statistic files are by default named statistics.json and statistics.csv.

+The statistics.csv file contains information on date and the counted number of moths and insects in the below listed order of categories:

+date,
+agrotis_puta,
+amphipyra_pyramidea,
+autographa_gamma,
+caradrinina,
+mythimna_pallens,
+noctua_fimbriata,
+noctua_pronuba,
+xestia_c-nigrum,
+vespula_vulgais,
+background,
+unknown,
+total

+Here backgound is the number of blobs the algorithm has identified as part of the background and unknown is number of unknown insects.

-The track files are by default named <DirectoryName>.json and <DirectoryName>.csv
-The track files contain the following information:
+Track files are by default named <DirectoryName>.json and <DirectoryName>.csv The track files contain the following information:

 | Property | Description | Example |